Expanding continual few-shot learning benchmarks to include recognition of specific instances: Conclusion

 \section{Conclusion}

-In this study we scaled the CFSL framework to make it more comparable to typical continual learning experiments.
-We introduced two variants, \textbf{Wide} with fewer larger training `support sets' and \textbf{Deep} with a greater number of smaller support sets.
-We also introduced a few-shot continual instance test, which is important in everyday life, but often neglected in Machine Learning.
-Increasing the number of classes decreased classification performance (scaling test) and the way that the data were presented did make a difference to accuracy.
-Performance in the few-shot instance test was comparable to few-shot classification.
-Augmenting VGG with a replay algorithm improved performance substantially, especially in the instance test.
-In most experiments, replay did not boost performance above ProtoNets, but the utility of replay is clearly demonstrated, and an LTM with replay architecture may be more effective than ProtoNets or other models under different experimental conditions.

-Continual few-shot learning, for both classes and instances, is a necessary capability for agents operating in unfamiliar and changing environments as well as providing new possibilities for business applications where these conditions may often occur.
-This study is one of the first steps in that direction, combining continual and few-shot learning, and it demonstrates that Hippocampal-inspired replay is a promising approach.
+Continual few-shot learning of both classes and instances is a necessary capability for agents operating in unfamiliar and changing environments.
+This study is one of the first steps in that direction, combining continual and few-shot learning, additionally evaluating the ability to recognise specific instances, and in doing so demonstrating that replay is a competitive approach under certain conditions.